Skip to content

 1.2 - Configure Immuta's Helm Chart Repo

 In order to deploy Immuta to your Kubernetes cluster, you must be able to access the Immuta Helm Chart Repository and the Immuta Docker Registry.
-You can obtain credentials and instructions to set up both of these by accessing the Immuta Release Portal.
-Follow the first step on that page to add Immuta's Chart repository to Helm.
+You can obtain credentials from your Immuta support professional.

 --pass-credentials Flag